 All this to say, I like change.
 Also I possibly like doing things I’m not supposed to do, but mostly it’s about change.

 I’ve rarely been intimidated by change; rather, I look forward to it like it is a personal challenge or a new adventure.
 When I started working from home after having my son in 2009, I wanted to keep climbing the proverbial ladder.
 I applied and was accepted for various promotions and positions within the company, and while I did try a few of them out, they didn’t jive with my I’m a Mom First Schedule.
 Never one to be shy about how I’m feeling, I shared my concerns with my supervisors and was able to move back into my original assignment.
 The willingness to work for a change, but the good sense to know when it isn’t beneficial, has served me well in my career.

 Like a shark, I’ve got to keep moving.
-Or a not so intimidating image: I’m like Finding Nemo‘s Dory; I just keep swimming.
+Scratch that.
+Let’s use a less intimidating image because I’m way too lazy to be a shark: I’m like Finding Nemo‘s Dory, I just keep swimming.

 Breakfast for dinner.